Felix Klein: Life

 In 1875, Klein married Anne Hegel, granddaughter of the philosopher Georg Wilhelm Friedrich Hegel.

-After spending five years at the Technische Hochschule, Klein was appointed to a chair of geometry at Leipzig.
-There his colleagues included Walther von Dyck, Rohn, Eduard Study and Friedrich Engel.
+After spending five years at the Technische Hochschule, Klein was appointed to a chair of geometry at Leipzig University.
+His colleagues included Walther von Dyck, Rohn, Eduard Study and Friedrich Engel.
 Klein's years at Leipzig, 1880 to 1886, fundamentally changed his life.
-In 1882, his health collapsed; in 1883–1884, he was afflicted with depression.
+In 1882, his health collapsed and he battled with depression for the next two years.
 Nevertheless, his research continued; his seminal work on hyperelliptic sigma functions, published between 1886 and 1888, dates from around this period.

 Klein accepted a professorship at the University of Göttingen in 1886.
 From then on, until his 1913 retirement, he sought to re-establish Göttingen as the world's prime center for mathematics research.
 However, he never managed to transfer from Leipzig to Göttingen his own leading role as developer of geometry.
 He taught a variety of courses at Göttingen, mainly concerning the interface between mathematics and physics, in particular, mechanics and potential theory.

 The research facility Klein established at Göttingen served as model for the best such facilities throughout the world.
 He introduced weekly discussion meetings, and created a mathematical reading room and library.
 In 1895, Klein recruited David Hilbert from the University of Königsberg.
 This appointment proved of great importance; Hilbert continued to enhance Göttingen's primacy in mathematics until his own retirement in 1932.
+Klein and Hilbert jointly invited Emmy Noether to Göttingen in 1915 where she introduced Einstein to group theory and the relationship between symmetries and conservation principles.